simvue-io/docs/docs/tutorial/tracking-and-monitoring.md

 ```
 ## Metadata and Tags
 ### Initialising Metadata
 Simvue can also be used to store metadata for a run which is available to view in the UI.
 Metadata can be generated when initialising a run, by specifying the `metadata` parameter and passing in a dictionary of key/value pairs.
-For example, say we wanted to include the number of iterations which the code will run as metadata in the run.
-We could define a variable called `num_iterations` which we set at the very top of our code which we can use in the for loop, and then pass that argument into the run initialisation as metadata as so:
+For example, say we wanted to include the number of iterations which the code will run as metadata.
+We could define a variable called `num_iterations` which we set at the very top of our code which we can use in the for loop, and then pass that argument into the run initialisation as metadata like so:
 ``` py
 # Create a variable to store the number of runs
 num_iterations = 30